DEFRA/epr-obligationchecker-frontend/README.md

 This repository hosts the ObligationChecker service that helps producers determine their obligations towards reporting packaging.
 This service is available to the public at: https://www.gov.uk/guidance/check-if-you-need-to-report-packaging-data

+## Notes

+ObligationChecker becomes a public portal that will serve all EPR-related pages that can be accessed by the general public.
+The register of large producers is the first of those pages.

+Original function of ObligationChecker has been disabled by feature toggle called `FeatureManagement:ObligationCheckerEnabled`.
+This functionality will be restored in the future roadmap.

 # Getting Started

 ## Dependencies